ReeseHatfield/BusinessAnalysis2023/README.md

 ## Installation & Usage

 The repository contains all the necessary files and instructions to install and use DataDynamics.
-Please refer to the installation guide for detailed instructions.
+Please refer to the installation guide [IN PROGRESS] for detailed instructions.

-## Structure of the Repository

-This repository is organized into several folders, each containing relevant files for different aspects of the software.
-The 'src' folder contains the source code, while the 'data' folder holds the data used for analysis.
-The 'docs' folder provides additional documentation on how to use the software.

 ## Contributing